ioccc-src/winner/faq.md

-an [IOCCC judge](https://www.ioccc.org/judges.html) made edits to their local repository with occasional pushes to the [Official IOCCC winner repo](https://github.com/ioccc-src/winner) and the [Official www.ioccc.org web site](https://www.ioccc.org/index.html).
-After that time and until the **Great Fork Merge**, very few changes were made to the [Official IOCCC winner repo](https://github.com/ioccc-src/winner) and the [Official www.ioccc.org web site](https://www.ioccc.org/index.html) most of which were news updates.
+an [IOCCC judge](https://www.ioccc.org/judges.html) made edits to their local repository with occasional pushes to the [Official IOCCC winner repo](https://github.com/ioccc-src/winner) and the [Official www.ioccc.org website](https://www.ioccc.org/index.html).
+After that time and until the **Great Fork Merge**, very few changes were made to the [Official IOCCC winner repo](https://github.com/ioccc-src/winner) and the [Official www.ioccc.org website](https://www.ioccc.org/index.html) most of which were news updates.

 While the [temp-test-ioccc